- Home

 Should You Buy the 2024 Jeep Grand Cherokee?

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (88).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (88).
+An extended warranty is worth pricing out.

 Compared to the 2025 Jeep Grand Cherokee, which scored 9 points higher.
 See also the 2023 Jeep Grand Cherokee for an earlier comparison.